marcreichel/laravel-fathom/README.md

 </head>
 ```

-The tracking code will be automatically rendered respecting your configuration.
+The script tag will be automatically rendered respecting your configuration.

 ### API